Rock Star (2001 film): Plot

-His new lifestyle impacts his life both for better and worse, particularly with his relationship with his supportive girlfriend, Emily Poule, when she decides not to continue with him throughout the remainder of the tour as a rock star girlfriend, though Emily and Izzy agree to get back together when the tour reaches Seattle.
-Eventually, Steel Dragon stops in Seattle for a show, and Emily arrives at his hotel room as they had previously arranged, although Izzy has become so inebriated while on tour he forgot about the arrangement and does not even know what city he is in.
-Although taken aback by all the groupies, Emily still tries to reconnect with him, reminding him of their plans to meet up once he got to Seattle; however he is too intoxicated to really understand what she is saying, eventually suggesting they go to Seattle together.
-Heartbroken with his inconsiderate behavior, intoxication and the fact that he is having sex with so many groupies, Emily leaves him.
+His new lifestyle impacts his life for better and worse, particularly with his relationship with his supportive girlfriend, Emily Poule, when she decides not to continue with him throughout the remainder of the tour as a rock star girlfriend.
+However, Emily and Izzy agree to get back together when the tour reaches Seattle.
+Eventually, Steel Dragon stops in Seattle for a show, and Emily arrives at his hotel room as they had previously arranged.
+Although Izzy has become so drunk while on tour, he forgets about the arrangement and does not even know what city he is in.
+Although taken aback by all the groupies, Emily still tries to reconnect with him, reminding him of their plans to meet up once he gets to Seattle; however, he is too intoxicated to understand what she is saying, eventually suggesting they go to Seattle together.
+Heartbroken by his inconsiderate behavior, intoxication, and the fact that he is having sex with so many groupies, Emily leaves him.

-Six months later, Izzy reports to the next series of Steel Dragon recording sessions with song concepts and artwork for the band's next album.
-The rest of the band like his ideas, but they reject them, with Kirk explaining that the band has to stay true to the "Steel Dragon thing" to fulfill fan expectations.
-Izzy is angered upon realizing that he was only recruited for his vocal abilities.
-After a heartfelt conversation with Mats about how he feared he had no control over the direction life has taken him, Izzy begins to reconsider his rock star lifestyle.
-On the next tour, in a scene directly paralleling one near the beginning of the film with their roles reversed, Izzy hears a fan singing along with him toward the end of a live concert.
-Impressed, Izzy pulls the fan, who introduces himself as Thor, onstage and hands him the microphone to finish the concert.
-Backstage, Izzy realizes that what he thought he wanted for so long was not what he wanted, and he says goodbye to Mats, departing from the band while doing so.
+6 months later, Izzy reports to the next series of Steel Dragon recording sessions with song concepts and artwork for the band's next album.
+The rest of the band likes his ideas, but they reject them, with Kirk explaining that the band has to stay true to the "Steel Dragon thing" to fulfill fan expectations.
+Izzy is angered upon realizing he was only recruited for his vocal abilities.
+After a heartfelt conversation with Mats about how he feared he had no control over the direction life had taken him, Izzy begins to reconsider his rock star lifestyle.